Owiti95/airbnb-clone-project/README.md

 7. Database Optimizations
 Indexes and caching strategies are implemented to improve query performance and reduce server load.
 This ensures that the system remains responsive and scalable as data grows.

+#API Security
+Ensuring the security of backend APIs is essential to protect sensitive data, maintain system integrity, and build user trust.
+The following key security measures will be implemented in the Airbnb Clone project:

+1. Authentication
+Authentication ensures that only registered users can access protected endpoints.
+Using secure methods like JWT (JSON Web Tokens) or session-based authentication, we validate user identity before granting access to critical features like bookings, payments, and profile management.

+Why it matters: Prevents unauthorized access to user accounts and protects personal data from being exposed.

+2. Authorization
+Authorization restricts access to resources based on user roles and permissions.
+For instance, only the host who listed a property should be able to update or delete it, and users should only be able to manage their own bookings.

+Why it matters: Ensures users can only perform actions on resources they own or are allowed to access, thereby reducing the risk of privilege escalation.

+3. Rate Limiting
+Rate limiting controls the number of API requests a client can make within a specific timeframe.
+This prevents abuse such as brute force attacks and helps maintain server performance under high traffic.

+Why it matters: Protects the platform from spam, abuse, and denial-of-service (DoS) attacks.

+4. Data Validation & Sanitization
+Input data is validated and sanitized before processing.
+This prevents injection attacks such as SQL injection and cross-site scripting (XSS).

+Why it matters: Keeps the system safe from malicious input that could compromise data or application logic.

+5. Secure Payment Handling
+All payment-related data is transmitted over HTTPS and processed using secure, PCI-compliant payment gateways.
+Sensitive details like card numbers are never stored on the server.

+Why it matters: Safeguards financial information and ensures compliance with payment security standards.

+6. HTTPS and Secure Headers
+All communications between the client and server are encrypted using HTTPS.
+Security headers like Content-Security-Policy and Strict-Transport-Security are also applied to minimize attack vectors.

+Why it matters: Prevents eavesdropping, man-in-the-middle attacks, and other network-level threats.